Efrei-AdvProg-JBVTAH-GroupeG/.github/profile/README.md

     thibaulthen/front-document-api:1.0
 ```

-**You can now access our application by going to http://localhost:3000 in your browser**
+**You can now access our application by going to http://localhost:3000 in your browser.**

-Then, use the credientials from step 3 to connect
+Then, use the credentials (Tutor or Student) from step 3 to connect.